joyrexus/regula/README.md

 </p>
 </details>

+## Examples

+- [Membership Check](./examples/membership-check/README.md): A simple example demonstrating how to use Regula to evaluate a ruleset that determines whether a user qualifies for a premium membership.
+- [Loan Application](./examples/loan-application/README.md): A more complex example that showcases how to use Regula to evaluate a loan application through a series of successive evaluations.

 ## Key Features

 - **JSON-Based Rulesets** – Define rules in a structured JSON format, allowing for clear and flexible rule definitions.